cfiutak1/HackBU-Intro-to-ML/Part 1 - Introduction to Machine Learning with scikit-learn.md

 You can find other useful datasets in the [official scikit-learn documentation](https://scikit-learn.org/stable/datasets/index.html).

-### Part 1b: Implementing a Machine Learning Algorithm
+# Part B: Implementing a Machine Learning Algorithm
 For now, we'll start off with two regression-based algorithms for supervised learning - Linear Regression and Logistic Regression.